Skip to content

 greenkube recommend -n production

-greenkube recommend --format json
+greenkube recommend --fail-on-recommendations

 Each recommendation includes:

-• Details: Current usage vs. recommended
+• Details — Current usage vs. recommended

 Launch a standalone demo instance with realistic sample data — no live cluster metrics required.
-Perfect for evaluating GreenKube or creating demos for your team.

 Terminal window